 Disappointed In You: When Harry disappoints Dumbledore by not making much of an effort to get a memory from Slughorn, he would have preferred him to yell; "this cold disappointment was worse than anything."

 Disproportionate Retribution: Hermione's SNEAK jinx in the previous book takes on a whole new level of menace when, months after being jinxed, Marietta still has the scars.
 Word of God is they will never come off.

-Deconstructed with Merope's rape of Voldemort's father, which is portrayed as a very bad thing not just in and of itself but because it meant Tom Riddle wasn't conceived out of love, making him evil.
+Deconstructed with Merope's rape of Voldemort's father, which is portrayed as a very bad thing.
 The reason it's played for laughs with Ron is that Harry kept anything untoward from happening.
 And it's possible the Double Standard exists in the HP universe, and Merope was put in deliberately, to highlight it.
 Moreover, Harry certainly doesn't consider love potions "sweet and innocent", no matter who uses them—in fact, he actually compares them to Dark Magic at one point.
 (As they can be used to make a person act against their usual being, Harry probably has a point.)

 Drunken Song: When Hagrid and Horace get drunk at Aragog's funeral, they sing a song called "Odo the Hero".

 Easily Forgiven: Averted with Harry's relationship with the Ministry of Magic .
 While Rufus Scrimgeour (sort of) tries to patch things up, Fudge's smear campaign — combined with the new Minister continuing policies favored by Fudge and Barty Crouch — leave the schism between Harry and Ministry wide open for the remainder of the series.